Xylambda/kalmankit/_sources/quickstart.rst.txt

 >>> states, errors = kf.filter(Z=Z, U=U)

-The library also provides with a smoothing algorithm:
+The library also provides with a smoothing algorithm (currently only for standard filter):

 >>> states, errors = kf.smooth(Z=Z, U=U)

+For more information about the notation, please read the corresponding documentation of each one of the filter options.